suryanm-muddala/surya_website/content/home/about.md

 # About

-Suryanarayana Murthy Muddala is working in Computer vision at [Facebook](https://research.fb.com/people/murthy-suryanarayana-murthy-m/) connectivity Lab.
-His research interests include Computer Vision, Machine Learning, 3D and Plenoptics.
-He leads Street Address for all group, who works with a unique address (linear, hierarchical and memorable) for each location in the world.
+Suryanarayana Murthy Muddala is working in Telecommunications at [TietoEvry](https://www.tietoevry.com/).

+Previously, he worked as a Researcher and Developer in Computer Vision and Machine Learning at Cipherstone Technologies and at Facebook connectivity Lab.
+His research interests include Telecommunications, Signal processing, Computer Vision, Machine Learning and 3D.